-I met Edda Schlager when I travelled to Kazakhstan a while back and we stayed in contact.
-She is a German journalist who happens to take a lot of her pictures as well, documenting life in Central Asia.
-She also is about to publish her first book soon, an architectural guide about Tajikistan’s capital Dushanbe.
+Traveling to Kazakhstan I met with Edda Schlager.
+She is a German journalist and photographer, documenting life in Central Asia.
+She also is about to publish her first book, an architectural guide about Tajikistan’s capital Dushanbe.

 You mainly work as a journalist.
 When did you start to take photos as well?

 Yes, I’ve been working as a journalist for twelve years now, but I’ve been taking photographs from my childhood on.
 I think I got the first camera when I was ten or something like that.
 My father loved photography and even had his own darkroom where I joined him regularly as a child.
 And, as soon as I started to work as a journalist and to sell my articles, I felt urged to deliver the stories together with photographs.
 The simple reason: Stories are often told better with pictures then by words only.
 Also, I did not report a lot of news, but mainly wrote background stores and features, and noticed that there were no stock photos available that fit the places or stories which the editor could have used.
 If I tell the personal stories of protagonists, then, of course, it’s nicer to see on a picture how they look like.
 What additional expression is there, which I could not tell in the written story?
 So, in the best case it gives the article an additional dimension.
 And, not less important, I suppose, stories can be better sold together with good pictures.

 How did you learn photography?